meilisearch/meilisearch-js-plugins/README.md

 The `configure` widget lets you provide raw search parameters to the Algolia API without rendering anything.

-Because these are the search parameters of AlgoliaSearch and not the InstantSearch parameters, some of them are ignored by InstantSearch.
+Because these are the search parameters of AlgoliaSearch and not the InstantSearch parameters, some of them are ignored by InstantSearch.<br>
-Since we do not act as AlgoliaSearch on search parameters detailed compatibility can be found in [this issue](https://github.com/meilisearch/instant-meilisearch/issues/389).
+Since we do not act as AlgoliaSearch on search parameters, detailed compatibility can be found in [this issue](https://github.com/meilisearch/instant-meilisearch/issues/389).<br>
 This component should only be used if no other component provides the same configuration.

 We also suggest looking at [MeiliSearch's search parameters](https://docs.meilisearch.com/reference/features/search_parameters.html) to determine how they act.